ruinunca/selecting-the-correct-persona/README.md

 ## 1. Data Preparation

 In this work, we carried out experiments using **PersonaChat**, a dataset that contains 3 to 5 profile sentences (persona) for each speaker.
-We introduce modifications to the dataset in order to build the task of identifying the correct persona amongst distractors.
+We adapt the dataset in order to build the task of identifying the correct persona amongst distractors.

 ### Download PersonaChat